A high-level strategic focus area for a planning period

 A scheduling SaaS enters the year with leadership pulling in five directions: enterprise security, a mobile app, an integrations marketplace, AI featuresFeatureProduct SpecificationA product capability or featureView reference →, and a pricing overhaul.
 The CEO forces the list down to three strategic themes: "Win the mid-market," "Make scheduling feel automatic," and "Earn the security reviewSecurity ReviewSecurityA security reviewView reference →."
 Each gets an owner and a time horizon of one year.

-The constraintConstraintStrategyA constraint entityView reference → does the work immediately.
+The constraintConstraintStrategyA limit, requirement, or ceiling the product must respect, whether a self-imposed principle or an externally imposed boundaryView reference → does the work immediately.
 The integrations marketplace, a perennial favourite, does not fit any of the three, so it drops to the backlog with a clear reason rather than dying by neglect.
 When a sales deal demands a one-off compliance feature, the team can point to "Earn the security review" and fund it fast, because it serves a named theme.
 Six months in, the themes have not changed, which is the signal they were chosen at the right altitude.
-A theme that needsNeedUserA user need, pain, desire, or constraintView reference → rewriting every quarter was a goal in disguise.
+A theme that needsNeedUserA user need, pain, desire, or constraintView reference → rewriting every quarter was set at goal altitude rather than theme altitude.

-In the Unified Product Graph, Strategic ThemeStrategyA high-level strategic focus area for a planning period is a container in the Strategy & OutcomesOutcomeStrategyA desired business or user outcomeView reference → region, organised from above by strategic_themeStrategic PillarorganisesStrategic Themehierarchy and guided by strategic_pillar_organises_strategic_themeVisionguidesStrategic Themecausal.
+In the Unified Product Graph, Strategic ThemeStrategyA high-level strategic focus area for a planning period.
+Its own time_horizon is now deprecated: promote the period to a planning_cycle and link the two with strategic_theme_scoped_to_planning_cycle, so themes share one dated, nestable interval instead of a drifting per-theme label. is a container in the Strategy & OutcomesOutcomeStrategyA desired business or user outcomeView reference → region, organised from above by strategic_themeStrategic PillarorganisesStrategic Themehierarchy and guided by strategic_pillar_organises_strategic_themeVisionguidesStrategic Themecausal.
 Downward it does real structural work: vision_guides_strategic_themeStrategic ThemepursuesInitiativehierarchy connects it to funded bets, strategic_theme_pursues_initiativeStrategic ThemerequiresCapabilitycausal to the abilities it needs, strategic_theme_requires_capabilityStrategic Themeflows throughValue Streamsemantic to delivery, and strategic_theme_flows_through_value_streamStrategic ThemedeliversOutcomecausal plus strategic_theme_delivers_outcomeStrategic Thememeasured byKey Resultcausal to proof.
 The region's anti-pattern, too many themes, is one the graph makes visible at a glance: count the strategic_theme_measured_by_key_resultProductorganises aroundStrategic Themesemantic edges and a portfolio that has avoided choosing is immediately legible.product_organises_around_strategic_theme

 Type-specific fields on BaseNode